scarktt/nvim/.github/README.md

 <summary><b>2.
 Clone the repo</b></summary>

+To find out where the neovim config files are located, you need to go into neovim and type:

+    :echo stdpath('config')

 - Windows

     ``git clone https://github.com/scarktt/nvim.git "$env:LOCALAPPDATA\nvim"``

-    > ️ℹ️ You have to remove your current config located in ~\AppData\Local\nvim
+    > ️ℹ️ You have to remove your current plugins located in ~\AppData\Local\nvim

-- Linux
+- Linux (Tested on Manjaro and MacOS)

     ``git clone https://github.com/scarktt/nvim.git ~/.config/nvim/``